University of CEMA: Links with the University of Chicago

 In the late 1950s, there was a concern in the Argentine academic world regarding the participation in the development of economic theories that were taking place in various academic centers of international prestige.
 A preliminary idea was conceived in Chile, in 1955, through the creation of a joint economics program between the University of Chicago and the Catholic University of Chile.
-That program stimulated that, between the end of 1961 and the beginning of 1962, a similar program was negotiated in Argentina.
-Arnold Harberger, representing the University of Chicago, introduced in Argentina the novelty of a direct academic link between the two universities, achieving a significant impact in the academic world.
+This agreement is notable as the program stipulated that, between the end of 1961 and the beginning of 1962, a similar program would be considered in Argentina.

-An area of influence that was of significant relevance in the creation of CEMA was the training of some notable students of that time.
-Pedro Pou, who after studying at the National University of Cuyo was awarded a scholarship and completed his studies in Chicago, began with the interviews to add economists to the project.
-Finally, after talking with Larry Sjaastad during a trip to the United States, Roque Fernández and Carlos Rodríguez, both with PhDs. from the University of Chicago were hired.

 Joint Initiative for Latin American Experimental Economics

-The University of Chicago and UCEMA have concluded an agreement to jointly operate the Joint Initiative for Latin American Experimental Economics in the city of Buenos Aires.
+The University of Chicago and UCEMA agreed to operate the Joint Initiative for Latin American Experimental Economics in the city of Buenos Aires.
 The Initiative is co-chaired by John List; Kenneth Griffin, Distinguished Service Professor of Economics at the Department of Economics at the University of Chicago; and Julio Elías, Director of the Master's in Economics at UCEMA.
 The main objective of the Initiative is to design field experiments to offer new perspectives in various areas of economic research for Latin American countries, such as education, private provision of public goods, social preferences, environmental economics.
 The Initiative is based at UCEMA, where it welcomes visiting researchers from the Experimental Economics group at the University of Chicago and invited researchers from other universities working on related issues in Latin America.

 Buildings and sites

-UCEMA's two main buildings are in downtown Buenos Aires.
-The University is located in the heart of the country's economic and financial activity, a few meters from the intersection of Córdoba and Leandro N. Alem avenues.
+UCEMA's two main buildings are in downtown Buenos Aires, a few meters from the intersection of Córdoba and Leandro N. Alem avenues.